 - Writing a 2 page research paper on an approved topic.

 It is expected that students attend class.
 We will be working on a variety of skills and techniques in addition to mastering our music.
 During rehearsals, students should be Respectful, Responsible, and Ready to Learn.
 If a student has an excused absence, they will not lose any participation points, however if they have an unexcused absence, that student will not receive any participation points for that day.

 Additionally, students planning to be absent for sports or school related events need to have their Approved Absence Form filled out prior to their absence to retain their participation points for that day.

 Playing assessments will be scheduled throughout the school year.
 Students will be able to complete their playing assessments at any time up to the due date.
 Sometimes these assessments will be group opportunities, but be prepared to play each selection individually.
 DO NOT WORRY, we will only have assessments on material that we have rehearsed in class many times.
 The purpose of the assessment is to see how each student is progressing, not to make a student uncomfortable.
 Please talk to Mr. Quiñones is you are concerned about the playing assessments.
 Playing assessments will take the place of practice slips.

 Students can re-take playing assessments at any time during the term for full credit, and the highest score will be recorded.

 Absences and Late Work

 Students who are absent are allowed two days make-up time for every day they are absent.
 It is the student’s responsibility to inquire about missed assignments.
-Homework will be accepted no more than two days late.
-If the work is not turned in after two days, it will be counted as a zero.
+Homework will be accepted no more than one week late.
+If the work is not turned in after one week, it will be counted as a zero.
 Students should talk with Mr. Quinones about absences for sports or other school related events; missed work will still be counted as a zero if not completed.

 Concerts are a chance for students to be proud and show off all of their hard work!
 I expect them to be professional in their performance behavior and attire.